jkmartindale/kb/README.md

 Knowledgebase of code snippets and technical tricks.

-You can browse repository contents here on GitHub.com, but https://jkmartindale.github.io/kb is a bit nicer.
+You can browse repository contents here on GitHub.com, but https://jkmartindale.github.io/kb is nicer.
 <!--{% endcomment %}-->
 {% comment %}
 <!--{% endcomment %}